 Four years later they began roasting their own coffee, and with help from knowledgeable agents among the coffee growers they focus on sustainability and quality.
 Here in Gothenburg they now have a café, sour dough bakery and coffee roasting shop on Magasinsgatan.
 This is where green beans from Africa, Central and South America are roasted to perfection in their eco-roasting process, while the day's bread is baked just metres away and the barista carefully adds the finishing touch to your coffee.

-Da Matteo is located at the street Magasinsgatan 17A, but they also have cafés in Victoriapassagen, at the streets Vallgatan 5 and Sprängkullsgatan 10A.
+Da Matteo is located at the street Magasinsgatan 17A, but they also have cafés in Victoriapassagen, at the streets Vallgatan 5, Sprängkullsgatan 10A and Kristinelundsgatan 10.